Ramsey properties and extending partial automorphisms for classes of finite structures: Irreducible substructure faithful EPPA

 The proof of Theorem~\ref{EPPA} will occupy the rest of this section.

 \begin{proof}[Proof of Theorem~\ref{EPPA}]

-Given $\str{A}$ we invoke Theorem~\ref{thm:Herwig} to obtain a coherent EPPA-extension $\str{B}^-$ of $\str{A}^-$ (with respect to all partial isomorphisms of $\str{A}^-$).
+Given $\str{A}$ we invoke Theorem~\ref{thm:Herwig} to obtain a coherent EPPA-witness $\str{B}^-$ of $\str{A}^-$ (with respect to all partial isomorphisms of $\str{A}^-$).
 We use the following terminology, following an exposition by Hodkinson in~\cite{hodkinson,hodkinson2003}.
-The difference between our proof and that in \cite{hodkinson2003} and \cite{Siniora} (which give clique faitful EPPA for structures in relational lanugages) is that whereas in these papers, the vertices in the EPPA-extension are of the form $(v, \chi_v)$ (as in the notation below), our vertices will actually be sets of such vertices (carrying an $L$-structure).
+The difference between our proof and that in \cite{hodkinson2003} and \cite{Siniora} (which give clique faithful EPPA for structures in relational languages) is that whereas in these papers, the vertices in the EPPA-witness are of the form $(v, \chi_v)$ (as in the notation below), our vertices will actually be sets of such vertices (carrying an $L$-structure).